Aliases for PDE4A Gene

 GeneCards Summary for PDE4A Gene

 PDE4A (Phosphodiesterase 4A) is a Protein Coding gene.
-Diseases associated with PDE4A include Platelet Adenylate Cyclase Activity and Pulmonary Eosinophilia.
-Among its related pathways are cAMP signaling pathway and Parathyroid hormone synthesis, secretion and action.
+Diseases associated with PDE4A include Asthma and Pulmonary Eosinophilia.
+Among its related pathways are ADP signalling through P2Y purinoceptor 12 and Sweet Taste Signaling.
 Gene Ontology (GO) annotations related to this gene include 3',5'-cyclic-nucleotide phosphodiesterase activity and 3',5'-cyclic-AMP phosphodiesterase activity.
 An important paralog of this gene is PDE4D.

 Hydrolyzes the second messenger cAMP, which is a key regulator of many important physiological processes.